-Solving of the Problem \ref{prob:add} is much easier than solving the full Problem \ref{prob:slisemap}, because in Problem \ref{prob:add} only the parameters for the new point need to be found, as opposed to the parameters for the $n$ points in the full \autoref{prob:slisemap}.
+Solving Problem \ref{prob:add} is much easier than solving the full Problem \ref{prob:slisemap} because in Problem \ref{prob:add}, only the parameters for the new point need to be found, as opposed to the parameters for the $n$ points in the full \autoref{prob:slisemap}.
 As a drawback, solving the full problem should result in slightly smaller loss.
-However, the difference should vanish asymptotically at the limit of large $n$.
-We study this difference experimentally in \autoref{sec:experiments}.
+However, the difference should asymptotically vanish at the limit of large $n$.
+We study this difference experimentally in \autoref{sec:subset}.